Spiegelworld

+Background

-Spiegelworld began by producing shows for a heritage Belgian spiegeltent, made of wood and mirrors, which blurred the lines between cocktail party, live show and night club.
-Audiences were encouraged to drink from the bars during the show while performers appeared on a central stage only nine feet in diameter.
+The company began by producing contemporary circus-style shows for a heritage Belgian spiegeltent, made of wood and mirrors, which blurred the lines between passive performance and audience activity.
+Audiences were encouraged to order from the bars during the show while performers appeared on a central stage only nine feet in diameter.

-Headed by its Impresario Extraordinaire, Ross Mollison, Spiegelworld first opened in the summer of 2006 with the premiere of the show Absinthe on South Street Seaport’s Pier 17 on the East River in New York City.
+Founded and currently headed by Australian producer Ross Mollison, Spiegelworld first opened in the summer of 2006 with the premiere of the show Absinthe on South Street Seaport’s Pier 17 on the East River in New York City.
 Spiegelworld returned in 2007 with a follow-up season of Absinthe and the premiere of La Vie.
 The Spiegelworld village was expanded to include a restaurant, hammock garden, outdoor bars, VIP cabanas and a late night music program.
 In August 2008, Spiegelworld presented a third season on Pier 17 with two spiegeltents and three shows: Absinthe, Gazillionaire’s Late Night Lounge and Desir as well as a live music program and silent disco.

 Spiegelworld toured Absinthe to Miami South Beach in 2008, and in January 2009 it created the live entertainment program at the Australian Open tennis grand slam tournament in Melbourne which included a season of Absinthe and a live music program.

-Spiegelworld opened an enhanced version of its hit show Absinthe at Caesars Palace Las Vegas on 1 April 2011.
-The show was initially presented in a 650 seat spiegeltent located on the Roman Plaza.
-After a six month season, the show was extended and transferred to a custom-built tent on the same location.
-Still running today, on 16 November 2016, Absinthe was named by Las Vegas Weekly as “the #1 greatest show in Las Vegas history”.